kragen/derctuo/toolpath-optimization.md

 reverse-mode automatic differentiation.
 I suspect the usual periodic-checkpoint approach to reverse-mode automatic differentiation may be more difficult to apply to self-adjusting computation.)

+(When doing coordinate descent with some kind of memoization, it may be possible to speed the affair up by not memoizing the intermediate evaluations during each line search or hyperplane search.
+Also, updating the gradient incrementally would probably blow all the advantages of incrementalization, so maybe you want to do that search with the method of secants or something.)

 I think the self-validating arithmetic approaches mentioned above can also offer, in some cases, an alternative incrementalization approach.